trappar/AliceGeneratorBundle/src/Resources/doc/custom-providers.md

 * Method may or may not be static (depending on if you need dependency injection)
 * Named `toFixture`
 * Must accept exactly one argument with a type declaration of the object type which this method supports.
+* Must return either a string representation of the desired faker provider or an array of arguments for the provider.
+* When returning an array of arguments, the method must have a @Faker annotation specifying the provider name.

 Also, you can't have multiple providers which support the same object type - in that case you should use a [Faker annotation](src/Resources/doc/annotations.md#faker-annotation) instead.